As Harris picks Walz, George Floyd riots resurface as election issue

 Keeping the peace is one of the most vital jobs a public executive has.
 Republican attacks against Harris running mate Tim Walz could put questions of law, order, and the George Floyd protests at the campaign forefront.

+Mr. Walz was among Democratic officials facing acute criticism for their responses to the violence, himself calling the early local response “an abject failure.”
+He faced immediate backlash for waiting three days after Mr. Floyd’s murder to sign an executive order activating the largest domestic deployment of Minnesota National Guard since World War II.

 The full story of Governor Walz’s response to Mr. Floyd’s death is more nuanced.
 In the years that followed, Mr. Walz signed bipartisan legislation on police reforms and offered state support for other public safety measures.
 And details around the state’s delayed National Guard deployment are still disputed.
-State officials say they weren’t given the necessary information from the city, while Minneapolis Mayor Jacob Frey, who reportedly asked for assistance from the governor 24 hours prior, says the governor hesitated.
+State officials say they weren’t given the necessary information from the city, while Minneapolis Mayor Jacob Frey, who reportedly asked for assistance from the governor 24 hours prior to when the Guard was activated, says the governor hesitated.

 What appears clear is that his initial response to the rioting will likely be a focal point of election-year debate.

 Republicans were quick to resurface this criticism Tuesday, tweeting photos of buildings ablaze and blaming Mr. Walz for the rioting and looting.
-Minneapolis was “ground zero for the BLM riots of 2020,” tweeted Florida Gov. Ron DeSantis.
-“Harris egged it on and Walz sat by and let Minneapolis burn.”
+Minneapolis was “ground zero for the BLM riots of 2020,” Florida Gov. Ron DeSantis posted on X. “Harris egged it on and Walz sat by and let Minneapolis burn.”
 Republican vice presidential candidate JD Vance similarly referenced Mr. Walz’s role in violence of the summer of 2020 when asked about his Democratic opponent.

 Floyd protests: A winning issue for Republicans?